 COR Performance Creatine from Cellucor come in next on our list.
 This one also gives you 5000 mg of Creatine Monohydrate per serving.
 They also added 1.25 grams of Betaine.
 This is an amino acid that has been shown in many studies to increase strength and power.
 This product also has Creasorb which will give it a higher bioavailability to help the body more effectively absorb the ingredients.

 The COR-Performance Series is the best of the best products that Cellucor has to offer and they do a very good job with this line of supplements.
 It is not the cheapest supplements line out there but if you want high quality it will cost more sometimes.

 - 1.25 grams of Betaine for strength and power

 Visit www.cellucor.com/creatine for more information on this product

-Next on our list of best creatine supplements we have a really nice one in Cell Tech Hyper-Build.
-This one boasts 5 grams of creatine monohydrate but on top of that they also added 7 grams of branched chain amino acids.
+Next, on our list of best creatine supplements, we have a really nice one in Cell-Tech Hyper-Build.
+This one boasts 5 grams of creatine monohydrate but on top of that, they also added 7 grams of branched chain amino acids.
 BCAA’s will increase the protein synthesis in the muscle so this is a nice bonus that will help you add muscle.
 It also contains Taurine which has been shown to reduce muscle soreness the day after a tough workout when used in conjunction with BCAA’s.
-They also included electrolytes to help replace those than can be lost with a good workout.
+They also included electrolytes to help replace those that can be lost with a good workout.

 - Uses 5 grams of monohydrate